 This is due to inflation, opportunity costs of investing, as well as risks.

 There might be exceptions to this rule, such as when there is deflation and when we should hold cash instead of investing.

-Though the concept of TVM is simple and intuitive, it reminds us that preparing for retirement earlier is easier and that we should invest our money wisely.
+Though the concept of TVM is intuitive and straightforward, it reminds us that preparing for retirement earlier is more manageable and that we should invest our money wisely.
 TVM is also a practical concept that can be applied to investing and the choosing of financial products.

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
 The writer may have a vested interest in the companies mentioned.